hemkum/tracker/README.md

 $ code --install-extension *.vsix   / Install .vsix as extension
 ```

-## Features
-1. Coordinates and size ( width, height ) of editor window.
-2. Name of active file/tab.
-3. Top and bottom line number along with timestamp whenever user scrolls.
-4. All this data is saved in *$(homedir)/vscode-tracker/data.xml* file
-where $(homedir) is *C:/Users/username/* in Windows and */home/username/* in Linux.

 ## How to use
 1. Open file/files in vscode
 2. **Start extension** using shortcut Ctrl + Alt + O